google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/index.md

 Note: It is best to have a normal link to the regular checkout process.
 Then use JavaScript to prevent the navigation if PaymentRequest is supported.

+## Check payment method availability

+Before calling `show()` and showing the PaymentRequest UI, you can optionally check to see if the user has a payment method available for payment.
+This gives developers more control over the final user experience they want to provide.
+To do so, use `canMakePayment()`.

+    // Check if `canMakePayment()` exists as older Chrome versions
+    // don't support it.
+    if (request.canMakePayment) {
+      request.canMakePayment().then(result => {
+        if (result) {
+          request.show();
+        } else {
+          // The user doesn't have an active payment method.
+          // Forwarding to legacy form based experience location.href = '/checkout';
+        }
+      }).catch(error => {
+        // Unable to determine.
+        request.show();
+      });
+    } else {
+      request.show();
+    }

+Note: This is only optional.
+Users can still add a new payment method in the Payment Request UI in general.

 ## Putting them all together {: #putting-them-together}

     function onBuyClicked(event) {
       if (!window.PaymentRequest) {
+        // Payment Request API is not available.
+Forwarding to
+        // legacy form based experience
+        location.href = '/checkout';
         return;
       }
       // Payment Request API is available.